stride-nyc/remote_retro/README.md

 ## Common Issues

-**I'm running into issues creating and migrating the databases** Check the `hostname` in `config/dev.exs` and `config/test.exs`.
+**I'm running into issues creating and migrating the databases** Check the `hostname` in `config/dev.exs`.
 If running locally, you will want to ensure it is set to `localhost`.
 If running with Docker, you will want it to be set to `db`.

 ## Acknowledgements